 Admission is $2 per person.
 Please call (615) 837-5197 to make reservations for schools, organizations, or groups over five people.
 To see our flyer, click here.

-Music & Molasses Arts & Crafts Festival - Our annual country celebration of the harvest season attracting several thousand people to the museum each year!
+Music & Molasses Arts & Crafts Festival- Our annual country celebration of the harvest season attracts several thousand people to the museum each year!
 We are looking forward to our 24th Music & Molasses Arts & Crafts Festival in October, 2017.

 Adult Classes - Basket making, quilting, spinning, and other traditional skills are sometimes offered.
 Contact us for more information, or like us on Facebook to stay up-to-date.